 Use of the band 821-832 MHz

-The band 790-862 MHz was used by PMSE applications in the past as service with secondary status with regard to primary users, in particular broadcasting.
+The band 790-862 MHz was used by PMSE applications in the past as a service with secondary status with regard to primary users, in particular broadcasting.
 Many PMSE applications are still in use in the whole band as MFCN has yet to be deployed in many European countries.
-In countries, where MFCN plans are requiring PMSE equipment to leave the MFCN harmonised bands, PMSE user have started to service existing equipment for working below 790 MHz or, if possible tune the equipment to the band 823-832 MHz.
+In countries, where MFCN plans are requiring PMSE equipment to leave the MFCN harmonised bands, PMSE user have started to re-engineer existing equipment for working below 790 MHz .

-Therefore the band 823-832 MHz is already and still in use by PMSE equipment.
+Therefore the band 823-832 MHz is already in use by PMSE equipment.

 Concerning the bands 823-826 and 826-832 MHz, a vast majority (24 out of 28) of the CEPT administrations responding to the questionnaire [10] reported the availability of these bands for PMSE applications.